 Once an event has been approved:

-- A Neighbourhood Development Coordinator will be available to work with the organizer through planning and implementation of event
+- A Community Development Coordinator will be available to work with the organizer through planning and implementation of event

 - The event organizer will be required to sign a letter of agreement that will clearly outline the roles and responsibilities of the organizer and the City of Kelowna

 - All event promotions and communications will need to recognize the contribution of the City of Kelowna and be approved by the Community Development Coordinator prior to distribution

-- The event organizer will be required to provide a photo from the event and a story that can be shared on the Strong Neighbourhoods webpage.
+- The event organizer will be required to provide photos from the event and a story that can be shared on the Strong Neighbourhoods webpage.
 We will provide photo release forms for the day of the event as well as a short guest survey to be handed out at the event for guest feedback.

-- The event organizer will be required to complete a short project evaluation form to provide details such as the project’s impact on the neighbourhood
+- The event organizer will be required to complete a short event evaluation form to provide details such as the event’s impact on the neighbourhood